In this post, you will find 27 Formative Assessment Tools for Your Classroom!

 Kahoot! is a game-based learning and trivia platform that allows you to create very engaging quizzes for your classroom.
 Kahoot! is super fun and addictive.
 You can create your own kahoots, or choose from their library of games.
 Play live kahoots, in groups, issue challenges, or assign as homework.
 (FREE)

 Mentimeter is an interactive presentation tool that allows you to poll your students, check for understanding, or ask students to vote.
-There are several different types of questions you can create, image-based, multiple choice, scales, open-ended, questions from the audience and more.
+There are several different types of questions you can create, image-based, multiple-choice, scales, open-ended, questions from the audience and more.
 You can even generate word clouds out of responses!
 (Freemium, some features are free.)

 Nearpod is an interactive classroom tool for teachers to engage students with interactive lessons.
 Nearpod allows you to create and share lessons that sync across devices and encourage student participation, and evaluate student responses through comprehensive reporting.
 (Freemium, some features are free.)

-Padlet is a super easy to way to create an online bulletin board that allows teachers and students to share and collaborate.
+Padlet is a super easy way to create an online bulletin board that allows teachers and students to share and collaborate.
 What’s great about Padlet is that it offers so much flexibility!
 It works on any device, and you can share just about any type of information–text, links, upload files, photos, videos, just about any kind of response.
 There are also many different ways you can design your pages.
 Customize the background, organize information in new ways.
 (Free trial available)

 Pear Deck is a web-based formative assessment tool that allows you to create interactive lessons using G Suite tools.
 The Google Slides add-on has quickly become a favorite of mine.
 (I even teach it in my Google Slides Master Class!)
 Pear Deck offers a library of free templates that you can use to created interactive assessments in your slides.
 Pear Deck is also a freemium tool, some features are free, but you can get a 3-month Premium Membership with this special link for Shake Up Learning readers!

 This assessment tool allows teachers to collect on-the-spot formative assessment data without the need to have students use devices or paper and pencil.
-Teachers create and print specially coded cards that students hold up in class as their response.
+Teachers create and print specially coded cards that students hold up in class as their responses.
 The teacher uses the Plickers app to scan the cards and collect the data.
 (Free)

 Poll Everywhere is a live audience polling tool that integrates into your presentation.
 You can ask questions during your lessons, see live data, and reports.
 (Freemium, free accounts are limited to 25 responses per poll.)